First of all, I would like to define what Gas Migration is, from an acceptable industry reference:

 DCSG is the outer diameter of the casing

-This equation and a detailed explanation can be found in: API STANDARD 65 – PART 2, Isolating Potential Flow Zones During Well Construction, Dec.
+You can find this equation and a detailed explanation in API STANDARD 65 – PART 2, Isolating Potential Flow Zones During Well Construction, Dec.
 2010.
 This is highly recommended reading material.

-What you need to understand from this equation is that the lower the CSGS the higher the chances of gas migration to happen.
-Particularly when CSGS is lower than 250 lbf/100ft2, the risk of gas migration is high.
+What you need to understand from this equation is that the lower the CSGS, the higher the chances of gas migration happening.
+Mainly when CSGS is lower than 250 lbf/100ft2, the risk of gas migration is high.
 Looking at the equation, the following are valid assertions:

 Cement length, L, has a more significant influence in this equation.
 This is the FIFTH truth: choose your TOC wisely.

-Static gel strength development, as a cement slurry property is measured as CGSP, Critical Gel Strength Period.
+We measure static gel strength development, as a cement slurry property as CGSP, Critical Gel Strength Period.
 CGSP is defined as the time between the development of the critical static gel strength (CSGS) and a static gel strength of 500 lbf/100 ft2.
 At this last value, 500 lbf/100 ft2, it is accepted that gas cannot move.
-This transition needs to happen in less than 45 min, as per the API STANDARD 65 – PART 2, in order for the cement slurry to be considered able to control gas migration.
+This transition needs to happen in less than 45 min, as per the API STANDARD 65 – PART 2, for the cement slurry to be considered able to control gas migration.

-As you can see, the requirement does not mention the use of gas migration control products, however they are probably the easiest way to trigger a sufficiently rapid gel strength development, the concentration and chemical nature plays a very important role.
-This is SIXTH truth: Next time ask your cementing contractor for the Static Gel Strength Development test / chart and look for this transition to be less than 45 min.
+As you can see, the requirement does not mention the use of gas migration control products.
+However, they are probably the easiest way to trigger a sufficiently rapid gel strength development, the concentration and chemical nature plays a crucial role.
+This is the SIXTH truth: Next time ask your cementing contractor for the Static Gel Strength Development test/chart and look for this transition to be less than 45 min.

 I hope you can find this post useful, and if you have any comments or questions, please let me know.